 Heartwood's school wide rules are Be Safe, Be Kind, Be Learning.

 - Visuals in each classroom and in the hallways to continually remind students and staff of these rules.

 - Staff can be seen and heard referring to the rules and giving out "tickets" for positive behavior.

 - Students save or spend their earned tickets at the Heartwood School Store.

-- All Heartwood School classroom have a classroom mangement plan specfic to needs of the students that embrace and provide postive behavior supports throught each school day.
+- All Heartwood School classroom have a classroom management plan specific to needs of the students that embrace and provide positive behavior supports throughout each school day.

 - Some students may need extra assistance.
 The Behavior Intervention Team will collaborate with classroom staff and parents to complete a functional behavior assessment and then, if necessary, generate a plan of specific supports and strategies for individuals through a Behavior Intervention Plan.